UTEC-GmbH/QGIS-Plugin_rename_move_layers/README.txt

 What's Next:

-  * Copy the entire directory containing your new plugin to the QGIS Plugin Directory ++
+  * Copy the entire directory containing your new plugin to the QGIS Plugin Directory -> or create a symbolic link (see below ++)

   * Compile the resources file using pyrcc5
 	→ use the OSGeo4W Shell that was installed with QGIS